Written from lived experience · Grounded in clinical research · Rooted in faith

 Restoring Emotional Bridges

 Structured communication tools.
 Trigger protocols.
-Repair conversations that actually repair.
+Repair conversations that repair.

 Weeks 9–12